Skywalker0803/py_apps/docs/installation.md

 ## Project requirements

-_TODO: Update for appropriate minimum Python version and any other OS or project-level packages covered later.
-Optionally add more links._

 | Name                                     | Description        |
 |------------------------------------------|--------------------|
 | [Python](https://www.python.org/) >= 3.8 | This project is developed under python 3.10 |